Skip to content

 Usage in Automated Tests

-When you create a new test in Rapise it will contain a Main.js file that contains the main test code and a User.js file that contains any user-defined functions (called Scenarios).
-For example in the following test:
+When you create a new test in Rapise, it includes a Main.js file for the main test code and a User.js file for user-defined functions (scenarios).
+For example, in the following test:

 function Test()